dusty-nv/ros_deep_learning/README.md

 * Image sequences
 * OpenGL windows

-Various distribution of ROS are supported either from source or through containers (including Melodic, Noetic, Foxy, Galactic, and Humble), and the latest version of JetPack is recommended.
+Various distribution of ROS are supported either from source or through containers (including Melodic, Noetic, Foxy, Galactic, Humble, and Iron).
+The same branch supports both ROS1 and ROS2.

 ### Table of Contents